Queen’s summit: Key questions on Prince Harry’s future

 CAN THEY BREAK AWAY FROM TAXPAYER SUPPORT?

 Harry and Meghan have said on their website that they will no longer use a fund called the Sovereign Grant to pay for a small part of their office costs.
 The grant is provided by Britain’s Treasury to fund the monarchy — last year it totalled more than 80 million pounds ($104 million).
-The couple said they would still use public money to pay for official overseas trips carried out at the request of the government and continue t o use the recently renovated Frogmore Cottage as their U.K. base — if the queen agrees to allow them to use what is part of the Crown Estate.
+The couple said they would still use public money to pay for official overseas trips carried out at the request of the government and continue to use the recently renovated Frogmore Cottage as their U.K. base — if the queen agrees to allow them to use what is part of the Crown Estate.
 The queen and her government have not formally agreed to any new arrangement.

 WILL PRINCE CHARLES KEEP HELPING OUT?